hachyderm/community/usage-docs/how-to-use-content-warnings.md

 psychological safety of others equally whether they occurred on our instance or by one of our users interacting with users on other instances.
-To rephrase with a concrete example, we'll treat a report about posting violent images the same whether someone is posting it on their timeline or posting it to another user regardless of whether or not that user is a Hachydermian.
+To rephrase with a concrete example, we'll treat a report about posting violent images the same whether someone is posting it on their timeline or posting it to another user regardless of whether or not that other user is a Hachydermian.

 ### What to Include in a Report